 Below are descriptions of some popular programs.
 There's one perfect for nearly any event, be it a fine arts program, jazz festival, world beat dance party, dance presentation, traditional music series, or educational experience.

 Arabic Beats: Master American and Arabic musicians play Arabic dance grooves in this version of Ancient Future including Georges Lammam (Arabic violin), Matthew Montfort (scalloped fretboard guitar), Salaheddin Takesh (Arabic percussion), and Doug McKeehan (piano, keyboards).
 This program is also available with a dancer specializing in Middle Eastern and other world dance forms.

-Slavic Trance: Dance to 100% loop-free organic world trance grooves played live by master musicians and fronted by Irina Mikhailova (Eastern European vocals).
+Trance Songs: Dance to 100% loop-free organic world trance grooves played live by master musicians and fronted by Irina Mikhailova (Eastern European vocals).
 This program is quite popular at dances and festivals as an organic alternative to techno.
 The program was a dance favorite at the Harmony Festival's Techno Tribal Dance, where they debuted new material with Irina singing in English in addition to her native Russian language.

 Organica: Experience 100% loop-free organic dance grooves!
 Matthew Montfort plays a raga he discovered based on the melodic elements of the guitar solo from Jimi Hendrix's Purple Haze.
 Salaheddin Takesh lays down irresistible Arabic grooves for dancing.
 Alan Tower holds down the bottom with moving didjeridu bass lines.

 "Your show was truly amazing.
 I was blown away with the unusual worldly guitar playing, the earthy grooves, and the full sound of the band with didj bass.
 It is so much more fun dancing to the music that you made just for us in the moment than it is dancing to canned techno grooves." – Groove Garden dance fan, 12/6/2003.